 There are over 900 different species of eucalyptus, of which at least 500 produce essential oils.
-Native to Tasmania and Australia where it is a traditional home remedy, the leaves of this tree were historically smoked to improve difficulties in breathing.
+Native to Tasmania and Australia where it is a traditional home remedy, the leaves of this tree are smoked to improve difficulties in breathing.

-Approved as a food additive, the oil is used in the preparation of liniments, inhalants, cough syrups, toothpaste and as a pharmaceutical flavoring.
-It is also used in veterinary care and dentistry, and as a fragrance component in soaps, detergents and toiletries.
+Approved as a food additive, the oil is used in the preparation of liniments, inhalants, cough syrups, toothpastes and as a pharmaceutical flavoring.
+It is also used in veterinary care and dentistry and as a fragrance component in soaps, detergents and toiletries.
 A variety of dyes are produced from different parts of the plant.

-Africans use finely powdered bark as an insect repelling dust while people from around the world use it for anything from maintaining healthy gums to relieving joint discomfort.
+Africans use the finely powdered bark as an insect repelling dust, while people from around the world use it for anything from maintaining healthy gums to relieving joint discomfort.
 Australian aborigines traditionally used the leaves to treat wounds.
-Early Australian settlers named eucalyptus macarthurii the ‘fever tree’ because of its efficacy in treating fevers.
+Early Australian settlers named eucalyptus macarthurii the "fever tree" because of its efficacy in treating septic and typhoid fevers.